 Camp PALS is a weeklong overnight camp hosted at Universities all over the country for young adults with Down syndrome and their peers.
 Throughout the week of fun, campers and counselors engage in a wide range of activities, from beach trips to the Jersey shore at our Philly and New Jersey locations, to visiting Google and the Golden Gate Bridge at our San Francisco location.

-What are PALS Adventures and how do I get involved?
+What are PALS winter programs and how do I get involved?

-PALS Adventures engage the PALS Family year-round as campers and counselors pair up one-to-one to explore new places, engage in shared experiences, and build lasting friendships.
-Our Adventures are similar to our Camps, just shortened to a weekend getaway.
+PALS winter programs engage the PALS Family in our off-season as Campers and Counselors pair up one-to-one to explore new places, engage in shared experiences, and build lasting friendships.
+Our winter programs are similar to our Camps.
+We have a handful of off-season programs in the works - learn more by visiting our PALS winter programs page.
 You do not have to have any prior experience with Camp to attend.

 We saw PALS Programs on the Meredith Vieira show, and want to know more about the Congratulations Project.
 What is it?

 The Congratulations Project is an initiative in which members of the PALS family write letters to new members of the Down syndrome community.
 These letters are designed to inspire, encourage, welcome and, most importantly, congratulate new parents and siblings of a child with Down syndrome.
 If you know of a family or individual who would like to receive a letter, just select “receive a letter”.